Songwriter Interview – Ian Sherwood… talking about his ideal songwriting process, how to write better songs and his best advice for new songwriters

 Join his email list

-2. Set goals: Ian set himself a challenge: write a verse and chorus by noon… a concrete goal (verse and chorus) and a concrete time, noon.
+2. Set goals: Ian set a challenge, write a verse and chorus by noon… a concrete goal (verse and chorus) and a concrete time, noon.

-3. Singer-songwriter is a mindset, more than a genre of music.
+3. Singer-songwriter is a mindset, more than a genre.

 4. Don’t get stuck in a genre or confine your writing… I do this too, I write songs that could be rock or pop or could go country….

-6. Go for a walk… move your body to find the music, don’t sit around waiting for inspiration.
+6. Go for a walk… take a break, get out of your music cave, move your body to find the music instead of sitting around waiting for inspiration.

 - Listen to great music and figure out why it’s great,

-- Try different things, keep what works, then try other things,
+- Try different things, keep what works, try other things

-- Figure out what works best for you.
+- Figure out what songwriting process works best for you

 8. Great songs are personal experiences with universal appeal.

-12. Learn from the best … listen to the best songs and figure out why they are great… listen to and talk to other songwriters… read about songwriting from other songwriters… then borrow those ideas when creating your own music.
+11. Learn from the best… listen to the best music and figure out why they are great… then borrow those ideas to create your own songs.

-Bonus: Hire professional help when you need it, either for time or skills you don’t have… especially when it comes to publicity, if no one hears about you they can’t hear your music.
+12. Hire professional help when you need it, either for time or skills you don’t have… especially when it comes to publicity, if no one hears about you they can’t hear your music